Frequently asked questions

 For more extensive thoughts I have on this subject, come this way.

-Seriously?
-Are you saying I should just go ahead and direct my own play?
+Wait, are you saying I should just go ahead and direct my own play?

 Writing something for you yourself to act?
 Are you mad?